 The Duquesne Spy Ring is the largest espionage case in United States history that ended in convictions.
 A total of 33 members of a German espionage network headed by Frederick ‘Fritz’ Joubert Duquesne were convicted after a lengthy investigation by the Federal Bureau of Investigation (FBI).
 Of those indicted, 19 pleaded guilty.
 The remaining 14 were brought to a jury trial in Federal District Court, Brooklyn, New York, on September 3, 1941, and all were found guilty on December 13, 1941.
 On January 2, 1942, the group was sentenced to serve a total of over 300 years in prison.

 The agents who formed the Duquesne Ring were placed in key jobs in the United States to get information that could be used in the event of war and to carry out acts of sabotage.
 One opened a restaurant and used his position to get information from his customers; another worked on an airline so that he could report Allied ships that were crossing the Atlantic Ocean while others, worked as delivery people as a cover for carrying secret messages.
 William G. Sebold, who had been blackmailed into becoming a spy for Germany, became a double agent and helped the FBI gather evidence.
 For nearly two years, the FBI ran a shortwave radio station in New York for the ring.
 They learned what information Germany was sending its spies in the United States and controlled what was sent to Germany.
 Sebold’s success as a counterespionage agent was demonstrated by the successful prosecution of the German agents.
 One German spymaster later commented the ring’s roundup delivered the death blow to their espionage efforts in the United States.
-FBI director J. Edgar Hoover called his concerted FBI swoop on Duquesne’s ring the greatest spy roundup in US history.
+FBI director J. Edgar Hoover called his concerted FBI to swoop on Duquesne’s ring the greatest spy roundup in US history.

+On January 2, 1942, 33 members of a Nazi spy ring headed by Frederick Joubert Duquesne were sentenced to serve a total of over 300 years in prison.
+They were brought to justice after a lengthy espionage investigation by the FBI.
+William Sebold, who had been recruited as a spy for Germany, was a major factor in the FBI’s successful resolution of this case through his work as a double agent for the United States.
 A native of Germany, William Sebold served in the German army during World War I. After leaving Germany in 1921, he worked in industrial and aircraft plants throughout the United States and South America.
 On February 10, 1936, he became a naturalized citizen of the United States.
 Sebold returned to Germany in February 1939, to visit his mother in Mulheim.
-Upon his arrival in Hamburg, German,y, he was approached by a member of the Gestapo who said that Sebold would be contacted in the near future.
+Upon his arrival in Hamburg, Germany, he was approached by a member of the Gestapo who said that Sebold would be contacted in the near future.
 Sebold proceeded to Mulheim where he obtained employment.

 In September 1939, a man named Dr. Gassner visited Sebold in Mulheim and interrogated him regarding military planes and equipment in the United States.
 He also asked Sebold to return to the United States as an espionage agent for Germany.
 Subsequent visits by Dr. Gassner and another man named Dr. Renken, later identified as Maj Nickolaus Ritter of the German Secret Service, persuaded Sebold to cooperate with the Reich because he feared reprisals against family members still living in Germany.
 Since Sebold’s passport had been stolen shortly after his first visit from Dr. Gassner, Sebold went to the American Consulate, in Cologne, Germany, to obtain a new one.